cloudogu/k8s-ops-ansible/README.md

-k8sthw
+k8s-ops-ansible
 =====

 Kubernetes deployment automated using ansible.

 For now, works for Ubuntu and CentOS Hosts only.
-The client has to be a Mac (Check for `when: ansible_distribution == "MacOSX"` and add additional tasks for installing tool on e.g. ubuntu)
+The client has to be a Mac or a Linux 64bit machine.

+# Requirements

+* ansible >= 2.6

 # Inventory